monitoringartist/zabbix-agent-stress-test/README.md

     ...

-Probably maximum qps value, when 4 agents threads are started - item key is agent.ping, so no subshell executions or IOPs areS needed for this item:
+Probably maximum qps value, when 4 agents threads are started - item key is agent.ping, so no subshell executions or IOPs are needed for this item:

     [root@zabbixagent zabbix-agent-stress-test]# ./zabbix-agent-stress-test.py -s 127.0.0.1 -k "agent.ping" -t 4
     Warning: you are starting more threads, than your system has available CPU cores (2)!